NIT-Administrative-Systems/CloudOps-standard-vpc/README.md

 The `CIDRRange` parameter should look like e.g. `10.28.100.0/24`.

+The stack will create a VPC containing two private and two public subnets, each a /26 subnet.

 To launch this stack you can use the following command:

     aws cloudformation create-stack --stack-name <STACKNAME> --template-body file://vpc.yaml --parameters ParameterKey=CIDRRange,ParameterValue=<CIDRRANGE> --tags Key=Environment,Value=<ENVIRONMENT> Key=Application,Value=PeeredVPC Key=Owner,Value=<OWNER>